 Payments can be made by mail, web or telephone, as well as in person.
 Cash, checks, money orders and all major credit cards are accepted.

 Those preferring to pay in person may do so at the DACC Cashiers Office (DASR 102B) on the East Mesa Campus or on the NMSU Las Cruces Campus at the University Accounts Receivable Office.
-Payments are also accepted in person at the Las Cruces Central, Gadsden, and Sunland Park campuses.
+Payments are also accepted in person at the Espina Campus, and Gadsden and Sunland Park centers.